-Ritch C. Savin-Williams is a developmental psychology professor of Human Development and Director of the Sex & Gender Lab at Cornell University.
+Ritch C. Savin-Williams is a developmental psychology professor of Human Development.
 He received the Ph.D. from the University of Chicago, where he studied sex differences in dominance hierarchy formation at summer camp.

 Dr. Savin-Williams has written eight books on adolescent development.
 The latest, Becoming Who I Am: Young Men on Being Gay (Harvard University Press, 2016) follows previous books on the lives of youth with same-sex attractions: The New Gay Teenager (Harvard University Press, 2005), “Mom, Dad.
 I’m Gay.”
 How Families Negotiate Coming Out” (American Psychological Association, 2001), ". . .
 And Then I Became Gay."
 Young Men's Stories (Routledge, 1998), and Gay and Lesbian Youth: Expressions of Identity (Hemisphere, 1990).
 With Kenneth M. Cohen, Dr. Savin-Williams co-edited an undergraduate textbook on sexual minorities: The Lives of Lesbians, Gays, and Bisexuals: Children to Adults (Harcourt Brace, 1996).